shinken-solutions/shinken/README.rst

 The script create the user and group, install all dependencies and then install shinken.
 It is compatible with Debian, Ubuntu, Centos/Redhat 5.x and 6.x
 The only requirement is an internet connection for the server on which you want to install shinken.
 It also allow to modify the installation folder in a configuration file.

-Just run
+If you want shinken installed in seconds in /opt/shinken, just run :

   shinken.sh -i
-And you will get shinken installed in seconds in /opt/shinken.

 If you want to remove shinken, just run :